 Sand sledding at Great Sand Dunes National Park can be a ton of fun for the whole family.
-A few tips for sand sledding to help you get started will make this sport more fun and your sledding more effective.
+A few tips for sand sledding in Great Sand Dunes will help you get started, and make this sport more fun and your sledding more effective.
 Here is our best advice for how to sand sled on these amazing sand dunes.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download our Top Ten Tricks for Exploring National Parks with Kids.

 Great Sands National Park is just east of Alamosa, Colorado.
 It’s about half an hour from the state’s southern border, about 3 1/2 hours from Denver CO, and 2-1/2 hours from Santa Fe, NM.

 During our road trip, we visited Great Sand Dunes National Park after spending a few days in Denver.
 After exploring the park we headed on to Santa Fe.
 Great Sand Dunes is a great addition to any road trip through Colorado and New Mexico.

 If you’ll be in Santa Fe, don’t miss Meow Wolf– a cool immersive art experience that all ages can enjoy on different levels.

 Sand Sledding versus Sand Boarding

 Riding down sand dunes is similar to sledding or boarding in snow, you can have a lot of fun sledding on a small hill, but for sandboarding, you need a larger and steeper hill.